lhao03/lhao03.github.io/index.markdown

 ## Dear reader,

 Welcome to my plethora of thoughts.
-I enjoy learning about how and why things work, especially through the lens of theoretical and physical chemistry.
-I also think Racket is the best programming language.
+I enjoy learning about how and why things work, especially through the lens of analytical and physical chemistry.
+I also think ~~Racket~~ Rust is the best programming language.

 ## My current life...

-I'm finishing up my last year of chemistry and computer science at UBC, where I am in the intersection of molecules, systems and algorithms.
+I'm finishing up my last year of chemistry and computer science at UBC, where I am at the intersection of molecules, systems and algorithms.
 Some questions I have are:

-- how can we develop methods to predict and elucidate chemical properties from first principles or semi-experimentally?
+- how can computation be applied to chemical chaos?
-- how can we develop more accessible and reliable methods to simulate quantum mechanical models of molecules?
+- how can we develop more efficient and robust methods to predict and simulate chemical properties from first principles?
-- how can computation be applied to the chaos found in chemistry?
+- and in the meantine, how can we develop scienfitically accurate machine learning methods for chemistry?

 ## My past life...